vwkd/code-system/src/languages/rust/memory.md

 - can have either multiple immutable references or single mutable reference in a scope, e.g. prevents data races
 - can't use existing variable in meantime??

 ### Lifetime annotation

-- specifies relationship between lifetimes of references when can't infer ("elide")
-- needed for references in function return type with multiple references in function arguments
-- needed for references in struct field and any implementations
+???
+minimum lifetime
+can assign any same type with longer lifetime
+- minimum lifetime of input reference, maximum lifetime of output reference
+- specified as another reference lifetime
+- ??usually output reference lifetime
-- specifies minimum lifetime, not exact same lifetime
+- specifies minimum lifetime of output reference is at least lifetime of input reference, not exact same lifetime
 - beware: doesn't change lifetime, just clarifies relationships!
+- necessary when can't infer ("elide")
+  - references in function return type with multiple references in function arguments
+  - references in struct field and any implementations
 - beware: only ever used on references!
 - type of generic
 - static lifetime is duration of whole program